Toronto Bruce Trail Club

 To request a badge please submit:

-• and a stamped, self-addressed envelope so we can send you the badge
+- and your address so we can send you the badge

-If you would like to purchase your badge(s) by e-transfer, please send your hiking log in electronic form to Jude Keast: judekeast@rogers.com and payment to: TBTCTreasurer211@gmail.com
+To purchase your badge(s) by e-transfer, please send your hiking log in electronic form to Michael McKibbon at mckibbons1@gmail.com and payment to: TBTCTreasurer211@gmail.com

 Please do not insert a password for the transfer if your financial institution requests one.
 Our financial institution will only accept auto deposit.
 Ensure you describe the type of badge you are purchasing in the message option of your e-transfer.
 Remember to also include your full mailing address.